myworkcircle/FullThrottle/README.md

         },

-I have paste the snippet for differently populated activityperiod value as 1st one has only 1 record while second one has 3 acitvity records
+I have paste the snippet for differently populated activityperiods value as 1st one has only 1 record while second one has 3 acitvity records

 Database Models used
 User: